-The U.S. Department of State's (DOS) consulates around the world are not permitted to issue visas to individuals who are nationals of a designated country.
+When the ban is effective, the U.S. Department of State's (DOS) consulates around the world are not permitted to issue visas to individuals who are nationals of a designated country.
 Consulates will deny pending visa applications of any individuals who fall within the scope of the EO-both nonimmigrant (temporary) visas, such as Bs, Fs, and H-1Bs, and immigrant visas for those seeking to become U.S. permanent residents.

-DOS has also indicated that all visas already issued to those within the scope of the EO have been provisionally revoked.
+DOS had also indicated that all visas already issued to those within the scope of the EO were provisionally revoked.
 The number of revoked visas is subject to significant uncertainty, although it is clear that it is large: a lawyer for the Department of Justice advised a judge hearing one of the above-referenced cases that more than 100,000 visas had been revoked, but DOS then said the number was fewer than 60,000.
+Following the TRO, however, DOS indicated that it had reinstated the provisionally revoked visas .

-U.S. Customs and Border Protection (CBP) officers at border crossings, U.S. airports, and pre-flight inspection at certain foreign airports are not permitted to admit individuals who are nationals of designated countries or allow them to enter the United States, even if they have a facially valid visa.
+At times when the relevant sections of the EO are not subject to a TRO or stay, U.S. Customs and Border Protection (CBP) officers at border crossings, U.S. airports, and pre-flight inspection at certain foreign airports are not permitted to admit individuals who are nationals of designated countries or allow them to enter the United States, even if they have a facially valid visa.